PostMalloy/PKMN-DS-Blender-ToolBox/README.md

 A set of simple python scripts that can help when making models for DS games, particularly the core GenIV-V pokemon games.

 # Installation (Blender 4.0+)
-Download the files, unzip them and install them via the blender addons menu.
-Make sure all plugins labeled "PKMN DS Toolbox" are active.
-As long as MainAddon.py is enabled, you can install as few or as many as you'd like.
+Download the files as zip, and add the whole .zip via the blender addons menu.
+Make sure the plugin labeled "PKMN DS Toolbox" is active.

 # How to Use
 You'll find the tools to the right of the shading menu: